THINKING PARTNERSHIP RETREAT

 The experience will take your listening and relationship building skills to new heights and is remarkably useful for leaders, coaches, mentors, teachers and parents, in fact everyone who is interested in developing others on a one-to-one basis.
 The programme is taught in a Thinking Environment — requiring respect, personal integrity and rigorous confidentiality.

-In attending this programme you will and have:
+In attending this course you will and have:

 - Create the time to think with rigour, courage, imagination and grace and achieve new insights on topics of your choice that are current and important to you.